It is generally not recommended to use bathroom cleaner in the kitchen.

 What Are Some Examples Of Kitchen-Specific Cleaners That Are Safe For Use On Food Preparation Surfaces?

-There are several kitchen-specific cleaners that are safe for use on food preparation surfaces.
+Several kitchen-specific cleaners are safe for use on food preparation surfaces.

 Some examples include: